THE ARTS SCENE

 Community Galleries and Local Art

-The Community Arts Center partners with local businesses such as Plank on Main, The Hub and AMBRAbev to provide more opportunities for local artists to share their work with the community.
+The Art Center of the Bluegrass partners with local businesses such as Plank on Main, The Hub and AMBRAbev to provide more opportunities for local artists to share their work with the community.
 Like what you see?
 The art on the walls is for sale!

 +1 (859) 236-4054